-Any day that a student is absent from or tardy to school, the student's parent/guardian must call the school office at 773-776-3316 or email jfarrand@academystbenedict.org within 30 minutes of the opening of a regular student attendance day to report the student's absence or tardy.
+Any day that a student is absent from or tardy to school, the student's parent/guardian must call the school office at 773-776-3316 or use the form on our app to report the absence.
+0 minutes of the opening of a regular student attendance day to report the student's absence or tardy.
 If a parent/guardian fails to report a student's absence, it will be recorded as unexcused.
 The school will contact the parent/guardian if a student is absent and a notice of absence is not received within 60 minutes of the opening of the student attendance day.